Miretz/miretz.github.io/_posts/2018-02-13-starting-new-projects.markdown

 ## Project

 From a high level point of view a project is an individual or collaborative activity to achieve certain goals.
-This activity involves various tasks like desing, research, planning and development which are executed over a period of time.
+This activity involves various tasks like design, research, planning and development which are executed over a period of time.
 Projects might be long-term or temporary and might be completely operational (like running databases, systems or services).

 ## Idea